hisarthak/slot/README.md

 # Slot-Version Control System
 <img src="public/slot-logo.png" alt="slot-logo" width="95" height="95"/>

-## Overview
-Slot-VCS (referred to as Slot) s an NPM package that provides a version control system designed for simplicity and efficiency.
+Slot-VCS (referred to as Slot) is an NPM package that provides a version control system designed for simplicity and efficiency.
 It allows users to track file changes, commit updates, and collaborate using remote repositories hosted on [CodeSlot](https://codeslot.in).

 ## Compatibility

 **Note:** Slot-VCS is compatible only with **Windows**, as it relies on **inode**, which is not fully supported on other operating systems.
-Additionally, Slot-VCS is built for **CommonJS (CJS) modules only.**

-Versions for other operating systems and support for modules other than CJS are **coming soon.**
+Versions for other operating systems are **coming soon.**

 ## Installation
 Slot-VCS must be installed **globally** on your system.
 To install, run